 There were several models of the Benson amplifier: the 300, 400 and the head/cabinet combinations the 330 and 360.
 The 300 was 50 watts and had a 15" speaker and the 400 was 100 watts with four 12" speakers.
 Howard played a 300 but it had a separate head and speaker.
 When he travelled he took only the head with him finding speakers to use at each location where he played.

 Doug Miers has a 200 model Benson amplifier that he obtained from L.A. studio guitarist Al Casey.
 It has a single 12" speaker and about 40 watts with two EL34 tubes, reverb and tremolo.
 All of this in a case only 14" inches tall, 19" across, and about 7" deep.
 Here is a picture of Doug's amp.
 Al Casey was on most of Duane Eddy's albums, everything that Lee Hazelwood did, everything by Nancy Sinatra, and recorded with the Monkees, the Association, the Beach Boys, and on and on.
 He also studied with Howard Roberts.
 Thanks to Doug for this information.
 Here is another picture, again courtesy of Doug, of two Benson amplifiers.
 The big one is a 300 described below.
+B. Kendall Berg is also the owner of a Benson 200, previously owned by studio drummer Joe Porcaro.

 I purchased a Benson 300 amp.
 I can confirm that it has a very nice jazz tone.
 In fact it compares favourably with an Evans E200 that I also own.
 If anything the Benson is a little warmer perhaps because it is a tube amp.
 Here are the schematics for this amp (many thanks Allen Kelinsky): schematic 1, schematic 2.
 Here is a copy of the manual.